et/clamshell/README.md

 and call it with `source Project.clamshell`.
 This will source the correct shell statements then check the dependencies.

+### Environment

+If you need to setup the environment and produce a shell command that is different depending on the shell being used, the global variable `$SHELL` is available:

+    Environment.setup do
+      if $SHELL == "tcsh"
+        cmd "unlimit coredumpsize"
+      elsif $SHELL == "bash"
+        cmd "ulimit -c unlimited"
+      end
+    end

 ## Todo

 * More git options -- reference more than SHA_ids (branch, tag, etc.)